 Tips and tricks for these cookies:

-- Another trick to help your Kisses hold up with the heat is to not add them to your cookies as soon as they come out of the oven.
-When you take your cookies out of the oven, allow them to rest for 4-5 minutes on the cookie sheets before adding the Kisses.
+- Another trick to help your Kisses hold up with the heat is not adding them to your cookies as soon as they come out of the oven.
+Instead, when you take your cookies out of the oven, allow them to rest for 3-4 minutes on the cookie sheets before adding the Kisses.
 Then gently press the Kisses into the cookie.
 If a big crack forms in the cookie, gently press it back together.

 Store cookies in an airtight container for up to 5 days.